"Frauditing" Internal Controls for Fraud Prevention and Detection - 4 CPEs

 Small Business Fraud Prevention Tips (from Experts) Chargeback

 May 18, 2018 - Fraud comes in all shapes and sizes.
-From suspicious employees to fraudster, a small business needs to strengthen their fraud prevention
+From suspicious employees to fraudster, a small business needs to strengthen their fraud prevention and detection.

 Seven Ways to Avoid Corporate Fraud Azrael, Franz, Schwab, & Lipowitz